Mincka/nghttp2docker/README.md

 # Proxying HTTP/2 only web services with nghttpx
-How-to and docker images to make testing of HTTP/2 only web services easy.
+How-to and Docker images to make testing of HTTP/2 only web services easy.

 ## Disclaimer
 This content does not present new techniques or tools.
 It is inspired from other articles published a long time ago.
 Its purpose is to provide a quick setup to go on with this very special situation without much trouble.